wocsa/cyberjutsu/presentations/course-introduction-supports/source.md

 3. **Practise with a mutual-aid mindset.** We are here to become better together.
 4. **Follow the teacher's instructions carefully.**

 These rules are textual content from the deck.
-Their visual treatment must follow the 2026 poster, as requested.
-The poster itself does not contain these two sections.
+Their visual treatment must follow [presentations/cyberjutsu-style.md](../cyberjutsu-style.md), because they are Cyberjutsu content even though their wording originated in a WOCSA deck.

 ### Supporting dojo etiquette